 No. This information instead is sent to Penn State's Graduate School.
 During the initial application process, applicants may electronically upload copies of official transcripts from all post-secondary institutions attended, in the language of instruction (accompanied by an official, line-by-line, English translation) into the application.
 Applicants recommended for admission who accept their offer of admission will be notified by the Graduate School that official transcripts must be sent.

 What kinds of career opportunities can SIA graduates pursue?

 Graduates of the program are employed in fields such as government, NGOs, international organizations, think tanks, and the private sector.
-Our job-placement rate is consistently 95% or higher.
+Our career success rate is consistently 95% or higher.